 How to Find Your APN / Parcel ID in Dixie County

-If your parcel does not have a normal street address, do not worry.
+If your parcel doesn't have a normal street address, don't worry.
 In Dixie County, the APN is often the cleanest way to identify vacant land.

 Simple APN workflow